ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex1_AttackSim_Phishing_attack.md

 5. On the **Attack Simulator** page, scroll down to see the four types of attacks that you can simulate.
 Also note the warning message that indicates you must enable multi-factor authentication (MFA) to schedule or terminate attacks.
 This is required because the system wants to confirm your credentials before you conduct a simulated attack.
 In the upcoming steps, you will enable MFA for Holly and then perform a phishing attack.

-6. To enable MFA for Holly Dickson's user account, you must first access the Active Users list in the Microsoft 365 admin center.
+6. To enable MFA for Holly Dickson's user account, you must first access the **Active users** list in the **Microsoft 365 admin center**.
 Open a new browser tab and enter the following URL in the address bar: **https://portal.office.com**

 7. On the **Office 365 home** page, select **Admin**.